Tupsamundarsachin/COVID-19-Case-Study/README.md

 PROBLEM STATEMENT:
-This project aimed to analyse the impact and trends, patterns of the COVID-19 virus in each contry and all over the world. it is very crucial to know the patterns and trends of this virus for governments, health organizations, and the public to make informed decisions and implement effective measures. it is very essential to know:
+This project aimed to analyze the impact and trends, patterns of the COVID-19 virus in each country and all over the world.
+It is crucial to know the patterns and trends of this virus so that governments, health organizations, and the public can make informed decisions and implement effective measures. it is very essential to know:
 Total cases in each country and globally
 Daily active cases
 Daily new cases